Natural beaches are rare in the Florida Keys.

 Sombrero Beach, Marathon

 Sombrero Beach: Turn south at Mile Marker 50 at the light (between Kmart and the Publix shopping centers) and follow Sombrero Beach Road for about two miles to the end.
-There is plenty of parking.
+There is plenty of parking, but it fills up on sunny weekends.

 Coco Plum Beach